-5.8.2.
-Discussion of published research on spasing and loss compensations
+1.5.8.2 Discussion of Published Research on Spasing and Loss Compensations

 Now let us discuss the implications of these results for the research published recently on the gain metamaterials.
 To carry out a quantitative comparison with Ref.
-[267], we turn to Fig. 29 (a) where the lower (black) curve corresponds to the nominal value of $n_c = 6 \times 10^{18}$ cm-3 used in Ref.
+[267], we turn to Fig. 1.31a where the lower (black) curve corresponds to the nominal value of $n_c = 6 \times 10^{18}$ cm-3 used in Ref.
 [267].
 There is no full loss compensation and spasing.
 This is explained by the fact that Ref.
 [267] uses, as a close inspection shows, the gain dipoles parallel to the field (this is equivalent to increasing n_c by a factor of 3) and the local field enhancement [this is equivalent to increasing n_c by a factor of $(\varepsilon_h + 2)/3$.
 Because the absorption cross section of dyes is measured in the appropriate host media (liquid solvents or polymers), it already includes the Lorentz local-field factor.
 To compare to the results of Ref.
-[267], we increase in our formulas the concentration n_c of the chromophores by a factor of $\varepsilon_h + 2$ to $n_c = 2.9 \times 10^{19}$ cm-3, which corresponds to the upper curve in Fig. 29 (a).
+[267], we increase in our formulas the concentration n_c of the chromophores by a factor of $\varepsilon_h + 2$ to $n_c = 2.9 \times 10^{19}$ cm-3, which corresponds to the upper curve in Fig. 1.31a.
 This curve rises above the threshold line exactly in the same (infra)red region as in Ref.
 [267].

-This agreement of the threshold frequencies between our analytical theory and numerical theory [267] is not accidental: inside the region of stability (i.e., in the absence of spasing) both theories should and do give close results, provided that the the gain-medium transition alignment is taken into account, and the local field-factor is incorporated.
+This agreement of the threshold frequencies between our analytical theory and numerical theory [267] is not accidental: inside the region of stability (i.e., in the absence of spasing) both theories should and do give close results, provided that the gain-medium transition alignment is taken into account, and the local field-factor is incorporated.
+However, above the threshold (in the region of the overcompensation), there should be spasing causing the population inversion clamping and zero net gain, and not a loss compensation.